-A. The limit on support through the COP is scaled to be proportional, based on an organization's most recently completed fiscal year's audited revenue, and in no case shall the amount of funding for an organization through the COP be greater than:
+A. The limit on support through COP is scaled to be proportional, based on an organization's most recently completed fiscal year's revenue as supported by submitted financial documentation, and in no case shall the amount of funding for an organization through COP be greater than:

-- (i) 25% of most recent year's audited revenue for organizations with revenue less than \$1 million; - (ii) 15% of most recent year's audited revenue for organizations with revenue between \$1 million and \$5 million; - (iii) and 10% of most recent year's audited revenue for organizations with revenue greater than \$5 million.
+- (i) 25% of the applicant organization's revenues up to \$1 million; - (ii) 15% of the applicant organization's revenues over \$1 million up to \$5 million; - (iii) and 10% of the applicant organization's revenues greater than \$5 million.